Vladimir Putin Fast Facts

 1990 - Becomes assistant rector (dean) for international affairs at Leningrad State University.
 Reportedly monitors loyalty of students and shadows foreigners.

+1991 - Turns towards politics as he becomes an adviser to one of his law school mentors, Anatoly Sobchak, who is running for mayor of Leningrad.
+After Sobchak wins the election, Putin that June is tapped to work in city hall as chairman of the committee for international relations.
+He resigns from the KGB that summer.

-1997-1998 - Head of the Presidential Administration and Control Department of the Presidency under President Boris Yeltsin.
+1997 - Putin is named deputy chief administrator of the Kremlin under President Boris Yeltsin.

-March 1999-August 1999 - Secretary of the Russian Security Council, headed by Boris Yeltsin.
+1999 - Secretary of the Russian Security Council.

-May 7, 2000 - Officially becomes Russia's second president after being sworn in at St. Andrew's Hall in the Kremlin.

-May 24, 2002 - Signs the Moscow Treaty on Strategic Offensive Reductions with President George W. Bush, which requires each country to reduce and limit its strategic nuclear warheads to 1700-2200 by December 31, 2012.
+May 24, 2002 - Putin and US President George W. Bush sign the Moscow Treaty on Strategic Offensive Reductions, which requires each country to reduce its stockpiles of strategic nuclear warheads over the course of ten years.

-March 15, 2004 - Is re-elected in a landslide victory, running as an independent.
+March 15, 2004 - Is re-elected after campaigning as an independent.

 May 7, 2004 - Putin is sworn in for his second term.

-April 27, 2005 - Becomes the first Russian leader to ever visit Israel.
+April 27, 2005 - Becomes the first Russian leader to visit Israel.

-October 5, 2005 - Meets with British Prime Minister Tony Blair and announces increased cooperation between Russia and Britain to fight terrorism.
+October 4-5, 2005 - Visits British Prime Minister Tony Blair and announces increased cooperation between Russia and Britain to fight terrorism.

-September 5, 2006 - Becomes the first Russian leader to visit sub-Saharan Africa, when he meets with South African President Thabo Mbeki.
+September 5, 2006 - Meets South African President Thabo Mbeki during the first visit to sub-Sarahan Africa by a Russian leader.

-May 7, 2008 - Just two hours after being sworn in, new Russian president Medvedev names Putin as his prime minister.
+May 7, 2008 - Just two hours after his presidential swearing in, Medvedev names Putin as prime minister.

-September 24, 2011 - President Dmitry Medvedev calls on the ruling United Russia party to endorse Prime Minister Vladimir Putin for president in 2012.
+September 24, 2011 - Medvedev calls on the ruling United Russia party to endorse Putin for president in 2012.
 Putin in turn suggests that Medvedev should take over the role of prime minister if the party wins parliamentary elections in December.

-March 4, 2012 - Russia's presidential elections are held amid complaints of fraud.
-Putin wins the presidential election, with just under 65% of the vote.
-This will be his third term as president (not consecutive).
+March 4, 2012 - Putin wins a third term as president, with just under 65% of the vote.
+Critics question the results amid complaints of voter fraud.

-May 7, 2012 - Putin is sworn in under tight security amid protests of fraud.
-His new prime minister is the former president Dmitry Medvedev.
+May 7, 2012 - Putin is sworn in under tight security.
+Hundreds of protestors are detained by police.

+December 14, 2012 - President Barack Obama signs the Magnitsky Act, a law that imposes travel and financial restrictions on individuals in Russia suspected of human rights violations.
+The law is named for Sergey Magnitsky, a lawyer who died under mysterious circumstances in 2009 after finding evidence that Russian officials committed tax fraud.

-December 28, 2012 - Putin signs into law a bill that effectively bans US citizens from adopting Russian children.
+December 28, 2012 - In response to the Magnitsky act, Putin signs into law a bill that effectively bans US citizens from adopting Russian children.
 The law also bans US-funded civic groups from operating in Russia.

-June 6, 2013 - During an interview aired on state-run television, Vladimir and Lyudmila Putin announce that their marriage is over.
+June 6, 2013 - During an interview broadcast on state-run television, Vladimir and Lyudmila Putin announce that their marriage is over.

-September 11, 2013 - Putin publishes an op-ed in the New York Times, criticizing President Barack Obama and the concept of American exceptionalism.
-He says, "It is extremely dangerous to encourage people to see themselves as exceptional, whatever the motivation.
-There are big countries and small countries, rich and poor, those with long democratic traditions and those still finding their way to democracy.
-Their policies differ, too.
-We are all different, but when we ask for the Lord's blessings, we must not forget that God created us equal."
+September 11, 2013 - Putin publishes an op-ed in the New York Times about the Syrian Civil War.

+March 2014 - Putin sends troops into Crimea after Ukrainian President Viktor Yanukovych flees amid violent protests.

-August 6, 2014 - Putin signs a decree that bans food and agricultural imports from countries that have imposed sanctions against his country.
+August 6, 2014 - Putin signs a decree that bans food and agricultural imports from countries that have imposed sanctions against Russia.

 November 21, 2014 - The Russian Kyokushin-kan Karate-do Federation says that Putin has been awarded a karate black belt.

-September 28, 2015 - Putin attends the United Nations General Assembly in New York, his first visit to the United Nations in a decade, and later meets with President Obama.
+September 28, 2015 - Putin attends the United Nations General Assembly in New York and later meets with Obama.
 The two leaders discuss Ukraine and Syria, according to senior US officials.
-It is the first face-to-face meeting of any length since Russia's incursion into Ukraine.
+It is their first in-person meeting since Russia's incursion into Ukraine.

-January 21, 2016 - The results of a UK inquiry saying Putin likely approved the operation to kill former FSB spy Alexander Litvinenko in 2006 are released.
+January 21, 2016 - A UK inquiry is released, laying out evidence that suggests Putin approved the operation to kill former FSB spy Alexander Litvinenko in 2006.

 July 25, 2016 - The FBI announces it has launched an investigation into the hacking of the Democratic National Committee's computer system.
 Although the statement doesn't indicate that the agency has a particular suspect or suspects in mind, US officials tell CNN they think the cyberattack is linked to Russia.

-September 1, 2016 - During an interview with Bloomberg News, Putin denies that the Russian government had any involvement in the hacking of Democratic National Committee emails.
+September 1, 2016 - During a Bloomberg News interview, Putin denies that the Russian government had any involvement in the hacking of Democratic National Committee emails.

 January 6, 2017 - The Office of the Director of National Intelligence releases a declassified report concluding that Putin ordered an "influence campaign" aimed at hurting Hillary Clinton and helping Donald Trump in the 2016 presidential election.

-January 17, 2017 - During a news conference, Putin says that a damning dossier on US President-elect Donald Trump is "false" and dismisses allegations that his country's security services have been monitoring Trump.
-As CNN first reported, Trump and President Obama were presented the dossier by senior intelligence officials, who warned that Russia may have gathered compromising material on the President-elect.
+January 17, 2017 - At a news conference, Putin says that a damning dossier about Trump is "false" and dismisses allegations that his country's security services have been monitoring the president-elect.

+July 7, 2017 - Meets Trump for the first time on the sidelines of the G20 summit in Hamburg, Germany.
+During a two-hour meeting, the men reportedly discuss allegations of Russian meddling in the US election and the war in Syria, among other things.
+Hours later, they talk again informally during a dinner with other heads of state.

+July 30, 2017 - Putin announces that Russia is implementing a series of measures in response to a new sanctions bill approved by Trump.
+He says that 755 staffers at US diplomatic missions in Russia will be ousted from their jobs.